-Adirondack Urgent Care and Wilton Medical Arts – Urgent Care provide advanced diagnostics and treatment that is generally quicker and less costly than traditional emergency room care.
+Our urgent care locations, Urgent Care - Adirondack and Urgent Care - Wilton, provide diagnostics and treatment that is generally quicker and less costly than traditional emergency room care.
 With our highly trained, patient-centered medical professionals, patients can be confident that quality urgent care is nearby.

 Our skilled Saratoga Hospital Medical Group physicians and advanced practice providers are specifically trained to quickly identify, evaluate, treat and stabilize patients for transfer to Saratoga Hospital’s Alfred Z. Solomon Emergency Center or other emergency departments if needed.
 Our compassionate team is dedicated to providing a positive patient experience, answering questions and helping patients understand their treatment plan and next steps.

-Adirondack Urgent Care is open 7 days a week from 9 a.m. to 9 p.m., offering a skilled team providing quality, compassionate healthcare.
-Walk-ins are welcome.
+Saratoga Hospital Urgent Care - Adirondack is open 7 days a week, offering a skilled team providing quality, compassionate healthcare.
+Walk-ins are welcome for x-ray and lab services.
 Serving all of the Lake George region, it is located on Route 9 with easy access off the Northway, between exits 19 and 20.

-Although no appointments are necessary, patients may schedule a same-day visit for urgent, but non-emergency, needs in Wilton.
+Although no appointments are necessary and walk-ins are always welcome, patients may schedule a same-day in-person or telehealth appointment for urgent, but non-emergency, needs in Wilton.
 Health care emergencies must always take precedence, but this option helps patients wait at home or otherwise plan their day.
-Call 518-580-2224 to “Hold a Spot” between 11 a.m. and 4 p.m., Monday through Friday.
+Visit the Urgent Care - Wilton website or call 518-580-2224 to make an appointment.

-Our urgent care offers imaging services onsite, as well as imaging for outpatients, including X-ray, ultrasound, CT, MRI, mammography, 3D mammography, echocardiogram and DEXA scan, which measures bone density, as well as a PET scan unit.
+At our Wilton location, additional imaging services are available, as well as imaging for outpatients, including, ultrasound, CT, MRI, mammography, 3D mammography, echocardiogram and DEXA scan, which measures bone density, as well as a PET scan unit.